-First, Davao City mayor Rodrigo Duterte said Mar Roxas II is not a graduate of Wharton School of the University of Pennsylvania.
-When rappler.com and the Philippine Daily Inquirer confirmed the degree, the mayor changed his statement a bit: Roxas took an undergraduate course in Wharton, not an MBA, so Roxas is a graduate of the University of Pennsylvania, but not of Wharton.
+Davao City mayor Rodrigo Duterte said Mar Roxas II is not a graduate of Wharton School of the University of Pennsylvania.
+But when rappler.com and the Philippine Daily Inquirer confirmed the degree, the mayor changed his statement a bit: He said Roxas took an undergraduate course in Wharton, not an MBA, so Roxas is a graduate of the University of Pennsylvania, but not of Wharton.

 Two webpages support this view and suggest that the undergrad course taken by Mar Roxas at Wharton School is a small achievement.
 The blog Thinking Pinoy states that it is not even economics: "Mr. Roxas, no self-respecting presidential candidate will consider 4 years in high school [at Ateneo de Manila University] and 3 years in [Wharton] college a 'background in economics'."

 Clearly, the writer has no idea about the quality of students and education at Wharton.
 Undergrads at Wharton are sought after by many firms.
 They are recruited even while they are still studying and offered exceptionally high salaries.
 Consider this excerpt from the Wikipedia entry on Wharton:

 "Wharton undergraduate students fare well in the recruitment process, with many leading firms conducting on-campus interviews.
 In 2013, 407 employers participated in the on-campus recruiting process; each student received an average of 12 interviews.
 More than 60% of Wharton's typical undergraduate class of 600 students go into financial services, with the top sectors being investment banking, sales and trading, investment management, and the buy side.
 The next most common industry after investment banking is management consulting, which hires approximately 30% of the students.
 A number of students enter marketing, sales, and the technology industry, particularly in Silicon Valley.